It's all about prevention.

 WVU is committed to ensuring employees are aware of the major risks to their health and the options they have to prevent them.

-WVU Talent and Culture is partnering with WVU Cancer Prevention and Control to support comprehensive cancer control activities in West Virginia!
-Because of this effort, Talent and Culture is being nominated for the Mountains of Hope Spirit of Collaboration Award.
+In 2018, WVU Talent and Culture partnered with WVU Cancer Prevention and Control to support comprehensive cancer control activities in West Virginia!
+Because of this effort, Talent and Culture has received the Mountains of Hope Spirit of Collaboration Award.

 WVU Employee Wellness is committed to ensuring employees have the information and resources they need to educate themselves.